kyletolle/the-mechanism-collection/index.md

 It began with the worms.
 Tunneling and devouring the surface of the world.
 Other creatures soon learned this tactic and delved deeper yet.
 They marred and further perverted the All...
 Causing an itch throughout the Inanimate.
-But all creatures creep across this Earth and are to Her as mites, which scurry and burrow.
-We grow more energetic each day, and unwittingly draw attention to our actions.
+But all creatures creep across this Earth and are to Her pests, which scurry and burrow.
+We grow more energetic each day, and draw Her ire more acutely.

 The tossing of the fitful sleeper is already evidence She rouses.
 Do not the grounds tremble, oceans surge, winds topple, and fires devour?

-What was once flat, unbroken plains is now a fractured landscape; the evidence of Her self-defense.
+What was once serene, unbroken plains is now a fractured landscape; the evidence of Her self-defense.
 Attempting to soothe the itch.
-Mountains thrust upward to break free from the sticking growths.
-Valleys drain away water which would otherwise spread, sit, and smother Her.
+Mountains thrust upward through the sticking growths.
+Valleys drain away water which would otherwise spread, sit, and smother.
 Winds buffet and erode the purchases we hold.
-Storms and quakes and floods all attempt to eradicate the Animate and return serenity to the Inanimate.

 Every manner of disaster we call 'natural' is a retaliation for our invasion.
 An exercise in restoring what once was: the great calm.
 Daily does it worsen.
-Her surface erupts, contorts, and heaves with revulsion
-- to stop us.
+Her surface erupts, contorts, and heaves with revulsion - to stop us.
 But our roots spread afar.

+Our residence is hallowed, yet, through the grief we've wrought, now sullied by thoughtlessness.

-Our smoke lengthens Her sonorous slumber, and our soot fogs Her perception.
+Smoke from our unending fires lengthens Her sonorous slumber, and our soot fogs Her perception.
 But She will not sleep forever.

-Our residence is hallowed ground.
-Now tarnished, sullied, abused through malice, bickering, and thoughtlessness.

-There is no denying the grief we've caused; that which She shall smell acutely and make herself rid of.

-Her wrath and retribution are nigh and there will be no corner where Her revenge does not strike.
-Then may she become animated in a way that not even we can.
-When she splits open her hide and eats the eaters.
+Her wrath and retribution are nigh and there will be no corner Her revenge does not strike.
+Then may She become animated in a way that not even we can.
+When She splits open Her hide and eats the eaters.

 Her spine shall burst forth from the forests which strangle and stifle cornice.
 Her fingers will claw through the plains and yawn chasms.
 Her skin to slough off our civilizations - pestilence trespassing.

 Oceans shall boil to a tumult.
 Rivers shall spread and drown the land which shakes in wrath.
-The skies will darken and winds will conspire to great storms.
-Cataclysmic clouds creeping, crushing, catalyzing conversion.
+The skies will darken as winds conspire to great storms.
+Cataclysmic clouds creeping, crushing; catalyzing conversion.

-Magma vehemently vomited will crystallize in flight; stinging as it litters the ground.
+Magma vehemently vomited will crystallize in flight, stinging as it litters the ground.
 Spitting poisonous plumes and wasted tears, this Fourth Mechanism will plunder us, the virus, of our strength.